gush-labs/kazan/README.md

 ## Using Docker

-Start local dev server using `docker-compose`.
+Start local dev server with `docker-compose` by using the current state of the source code:
 ```sh
 docker-compose up
 ```
-It will bind your current directory to the content of the docker container allowing you to make changes interactively.
+Please keep in mind that in order to see your changes, you need to rebuild the docker image.

 Stop running local dev server:
 ```sh